Automatic number plate recognition (ANPR) technology not to be underestimated

 The system identifies unregistered and stolen vehicles, as well as disqualified or suspended drivers and other “persons of interest”, such as persons who have outstanding warrants.
 It detects number plate details and checks these against a massive data base that has been expanding exponentially.

-ANPR capability exceeds capacity of human operators
+ANPR capability to target vehicles exceeds capacity of human operators

 The system is now capable of astounding, virtually instantaneous number plate detection, limited only by the ability of a human being to make use of the data arising from the checking of the plate.